projectcalico/calico/getting-started/openshift/windows/installation.md

    ```powershell
    Invoke-WebRequest {{ "/scripts/install-calico-windows.ps1" | absolute_url }} -OutFile c:\install-calico-windows.ps1
    ```
-1. Run the installation script, replacing the Kubernetes version with the version corresponding to your version of OpenShift:
+1. Run the installation script, replacing the Kubernetes version with the version corresponding to your version of OpenShift.
+For example, `1.18.3`:

    ```powershell
    c:\install-calico-windows.ps1 -KubeVersion <kube version> -ServiceCidr 172.30.0.0/16 -DNSServerIPs 172.30.0.10